Boardified is the integrative platform for board development for nonprofit organizations in North America.

 From 2007-2019, Alicia served as the Executive Director of the Jack Miller Family Foundation (for which she remains a Board member and strategic lead in Jewish philanthropy) and its related philanthropic fund, the Jack and Goldie Wolfe Miller Fund.
 Alicia directed all of the foundation’s programs and operations and served as the foundation’s liaison to its nonprofit partners and the community.
 Alicia graduated Magna Cum Laude with Distinction in English from Amherst College in 1999.
 She then received her JD from Northwestern University’s School of Law in 2003.

-Samantha is the Program Director of Boardified, drawing on her experience in the Chicago nonprofit sector to help organizations maximize their impact in the community.
+Samantha is the Chief Growth Officer of Boardified, drawing on her experience in the Chicago nonprofit sector to help organizations maximize their impact in the community.
 Prior to joining the Boardified team, she was the Chief Advancement Officer for Jewish Council for Youth Services (JCYS), where she oversaw the agency’s fundraising, marketing, communications, and leadership development program.
 Samantha raised over $3.5 million to support the agency’s programs and led the development of the JCYS Leadership Circle, a comprehensive, hands-on leadership development program for the JCYS Board of Directors and community of Board Alumni.
 Samantha graduated from Northwestern University with a Bachelor of Arts in English Literature and a minor in Business Institutions.